Keeping your home

 You should remember that your Housing Benefit can be reduced for a number of reasons.
 Examples include the rent being charged above normal market rents and the property being too big for your needs.
 If you are single and under 25 years of age, Housing Benefit will only cover rent up to the cost of shared accommodation in the private rented sector.

-If you rent from the Council or a Housing Association ask your local Housing Officer for a Housing Benefit application form.
+If you rent from a Housing Association ask your local Housing Officer for a Housing Benefit application form.

 Housing Benefit cannot be backdated that means we will only pay benefit from the day we receive your form, so don't delay sending your form in if you need help with your rent.